A reader writes in with a question about how to EQ bass guitar:

 EQ Bass With the Best of Them

 It’s hard to hear how these tips work without using them in a session, so go open up your DAW of choice and go play around with your bass guitar.

-If you’re still confused and struggling, or just need more info on EQ in general, check out my Ultimate EQ Guide.
+If you’re still confused and struggling, or just need more info on EQ in general, check out EQ Strategies – The Ultimate Guide to EQ.